-The availability of the iOS beta is a great way for both Apple and iOS device users to test the viability of any new software Apple wants to put on the market.
+The availability of the iOS beta (for now it is iOS 12 beta) is a great way for both Apple and iOS device users to test the viability of any new software Apple wants to put on the market.
 It also gives users the ability to gain all the new features and upgrades on their device before anyone else can.
 But the beta version of any software is a testing version and as such may come riddled with a number of issues that beta testers are meant to help identify.

-If you don’t want to get any future iOS beta software, you can remove this certificate from the device and essentially opt out of the beta program.
+If you don’t want to get any future iOS beta software for example iOS 12 beta, you can remove this certificate from the device and essentially opt out of the beta program.
 In this article, we are going to share with you a simple way to remove your beta profile so you can stop receiving these betas.
 But before we do that, it is important to note that removing the certificate doesn’t remove the beta version already installed on the device.
 To do that, you must downgrade to the latest version that is publicly available.

 The following is a simple step by step tutorial to help you remove the Profile certificate from your device.
-It works on an iOS device and with any beta version installed on the device.
+It works on an iOS device and with any beta version including iOS 12 beta installed on the device.